 Research in the Bour lab aims to address outstanding challenges in catalysis and organic reaction development by exploiting the extended order in supramolecular assemblies and porous solids.
 In this context, we are actively targeting the synthesis of solution and solid phase architectures that blur classical distinctions between homogeneous and heterogeneous catalysts.
 Our efforts are focused on (1) the synthetic methods needed to access and characterize these novel platforms and (2) their application across a wide range of transformations from small scale fine chemical synthesis to bulk chemical valorization.

 Enthusiastic and creative researchers from all backgrounds are encouraged to inquire about open positions here.

-We are interested in the design and synthesis of catalysts that utilize unconventional principles of selectivity to effect highly efficient and selective transformations.
-Our efforts in this area are directed toward the synthesis of atomically precise solution phase assemblies in the 2-5 nm domain and catalyst architectures with well-defined, strong oriented electric fields.
+We are interested in the design and synthesis of catalysts that utilize unconventional principles of selectivity to effect new transformations.
+Our efforts in this area are directed toward rapid screening of new catalyst architectures and methods for tuning these scaffolds for specific substrates.

 Our team is pursuing the synthesis of reactive organic and inorganic centers confined in porous materials.
 We hypothesize that confinement in these materials will attenuate common modes of decomposition.
 We are interested in probing the fundamental reactivity of these species as well exploiting their unique properties in catalysis, magnetism, and gas purification.

 Researchers in the Bour Lab are interested in new methods to synthesize porous organic polymers at lower costs, on larger scales, and with greater control over physical properties.
 Our approach focuses on using advanced organometallic technologies to provide better and more controlled routes to these promising materials.